Privacy Policy

 5. Your Marketing and “Opt Out” Choices

 There are several ways that you may exercise choices about how information about you is used to market to you.
-Residents of California, Colorado, Connecticut, and Virginia should review Section 11 below for additional information on their privacy rights.
+Residents of states that grant particularized rights regarding such choices may also refer to Section 11 in this Privacy Policy, or the “California Privacy Rights Addendum” at the end of this Privacy Policy.

 a.
 Opting Out of our marketing databases.
 To “opt out” of our marketing databases, please go to our “Do Not Sell or Share My Personal Information” page here.
 If you “opt out” in this way, we will maintain certain of your information in our internal “suppression” files.